-- How school and home can work together, to support your child.
+- How school and home can work together to support your child.

-How is extra support allocated to students and how do they move between the different levels?
+How is extra support allocated to students, and how do they move between the different levels?

 - The school budget includes money for supporting students with SEN.

-- The Headteacher decides on the budget for Special Educational Needs in consultation with the school governors, on the basis of the needs of the students currently in the school.
+- The Headteacher decides on the budget for Special Educational Needs in consultation with the school governors on the basis of the needs of the students currently in the school.

 - The Headteacher and the SENCo will discuss all the information they have about SEN in the school, including:

-- The students getting extra support already.
+- The students who are getting extra support already.

-- The students needing extra support.
+- The students need extra support.